benstah/political_leaning_prediction/README.md

 Run the ```src/setup/initialize.py``` script, to make sure that all the necessary packages are being downloaded.

+It is recommended to use a virtual environment to run this project.

 ## Models:
 If you do not want to run the training yourself, you can reuse the models for the final test run.